Rod Blagojevich: Post-removal activities

 After being convicted and removed from office by the Illinois Senate, Blagojevich went on Late Show with David Letterman and The Daily Show with Jon Stewart, where he re-affirmed his innocence and stated that the Illinois legislature's decision to remove him from office was politically motivated, being due to his unwillingness to raise taxes.
 He has accused his successor, Pat Quinn, of using state funds excessively for personal leisure.
-A report later released by the Governor's office showed that most of Quinn's transportation fees were paid for by Quinn himself and that Quinn never accepted the $32 meal allowance from the State.
+Contemporary reporting on Quinn's travel records found that he frequently paid his own lodging and had not accepted the state's $32 daily meal allowance.

 Blagojevich attempted to make a deal to star in NBC's 2009 summer reality show I'm a Celebrity ...
 Get Me out of Here!
 He made a request with the judge to ease his travel restrictions so that he could travel to Costa Rica to star in the show, saying that his family needed to make money.
 However, his request was formally rejected by U.S. District Judge James B. Zagel, who was sympathetic to Blagojevich's financial situation, but nevertheless stated, "I don't think this defendant fully understands and I don't think he could understand ... the position he finds himself in."
 Judge Zagel went on further to note that Blagojevich must prepare for his defense.

 Despite the ruling, NBC expressed an interest in negotiating with the judge to have Blagojevich as a part of the show.
 His wife took his place on the show, which began airing June 1, 2009.
 He told an interviewer he found it difficult to watch his wife eat a dead tarantula on the broadcast, but remarked that her willingness to participate in the show was "an act of love" because she was earning funds to alleviate their adverse financial position.

 On June 13, 2009, Blagojevich starred in the improv group The Second City's musical Rod Blagojevich Superstar.
 He performed in order to support the charity Gilda's Club Chicago, which offers support for people living with cancer.